GateNLP/wpextract/docs/advanced/library.md

 Compared to the CLI, you can:

-- implement highly custom request behaviour by subclassing [`RequestSession`][wpextract.dl.RequestSession] and passing to the `session` argument.
+- implement highly custom request behaviour by subclassing [`RequestSession`][wpextract.download.RequestSession] and passing to the `session` argument.

 ## Extractor